What is Machining/Cutting Simulation with CAE? – Benefits & Case Studies

 The CAE software “DEFORM” is your best partner in plastic forming

-These are the case studies of turning, milling, and a prediction of deformation after Machining/Cutting.
+These are case studies of turning, milling, and deformation predictions after machining/cutting.

-• Simulation of Milling with an end mill The case study of Milling (with an end mill) simulation.
-You can visualize temperature changes in the swarf and the metal.
+• Simulation of Milling with an End Mill: This is a case study of milling simulation using an end mill.
+The analysis visualizes temperature changes in the chips and the workpiece during the process, and the metal.

 Thank you for reading.
 We hope you enjoyed this article.